bluescarni/tanuki/doc/wrap_reference.rst

 ===========================

-In all the examples we have seen so far, :cpp:class:`wrap` objects were constructed by copying/moving values.
+In all the examples we have seen so far, :cpp:class:`wrap` objects were constructed by copying/moving values into a :cpp:class:`wrap`.
 It is however also possible to construct :cpp:class:`wrap` objects that contain references to existing values, rather than copies of the values.
 References are stored in a :cpp:class:`wrap` via `std::reference_wrapper <https://en.cppreference.com/w/cpp/utility/functional/reference_wrapper>`__, and,